netsys-lab/SCION-Path-Discovery/doc/library.md

 ```

 ## Extensibility
 We aim the design of this library to be easily extensible for further metrics, Connections or UnderlaySockets.
 New UnderlaySockets and/or Connections can be added without touching the existing ones and may be added via the socketOptions "Transport" flag.
 An UnderlaySocket may also be extended to use different Connections, e.g. the [snet](https://github.com/scionproto/scion/tree/master/go/lib/snet) SCION Connection or the [SCION OptimizedConn](https://github.com/johannwagner/scion-optimized-connection).
-By introducing the CustomPathSelection interface, applications can easily implement different kinds of pathselection without the need of touching the library, but with helpful utilities to pre-sort paths.
+By introducing the CustomPathSelection interface, applications can easily implement different kinds of pathselection without the need for touching the library, but with helpful utilities to pre-sort paths.

 ## Example: Multipath PingPong
 To test the multipath capabilities of this library, we provide an example, called [multipath pingpong](https://github.com/netsys-lab/scion-path-discovery/blob/main/examples/mppingpong/main.go).
-This example can be started with a local, a remote SCION address and a number of outgoing connections n.
+This example can be started with a local and a remote SCION address and a number of outgoing connections n.
 We call one running instance of this example a peer.
 To see how multipath communication works, two peers need to be started.
-Each peer sends ping packets over n connections and reads all incoming pong connections, printing over which paths the pings are sent and over which paths the pongs are received.
-This example is using SCION/UDP connections, meaning there is no handshake to initiate bidiretional connections.
+Each peer sends ping packets over n connections and reads all incoming pong connections, echoing over which paths the pings are sent and over which paths the pongs are received.
+This example is using SCION/UDP connections, meaning there is no handshake to initiate bidirectional connections.

 Host 1: `./mppingpong -l "19-ffaa:1:c3f,[141.44.25.148]:32000" -r "19-ffaa:1:cf0,[141.44.25.151]:32000"  -n 2`